Voilett-Roze/asus/Policy-based-Port-routing-(manual-method).md

 ## Installation ##

-Policy routing of LAN devices/IPs/CIDRs or target IPs/CIDRs is available via the GUI, but the firmware does not include RPDB fwmark rules.
+Policy routing of LAN devices/IPs/CIDRs or target IPs/CIDRs is available via the GUI, but the firmware does not include Routing Policy Data Base (**RPDB**) fwmark rules.

 It is recommended that you use the following RPDB fwmarks for the Selective Port routing
 ```